MrMicrowaveOven/EasyExcelObject/README.md

-# AppSkeleton
+# EasyExcelObject

-This is a skeleton that I like to use to pump out quick and simple applications.
-This way most of the formatting is already done.
+This app is designed to make it easier to translate Excel spreadsheet data into a JSON.